jjideenschmiede/afterbuy-woocommerce-plugin/readme.txt

 - Activation Status of the WooCommerce Plugin
 - Your WooCommerce Version

-By this check, we can clarify the framework conditions of your specific system in order to evaluate, wether our software solution is connectable to our Software Solution J&J Afterwoo or not.
+By this check, we can clarify the framework conditions of your specific system in order to evaluate, wether our software solution is connectable to our Software Solution or not.

 == Installation ==